uccubecats/LEOPARD/README.md

 ### Pull This Repo

-This repo should be pulled into your root Arduino directory set when you installed the Arduino IDE.
+This repo should be pulled into your root Arduino directory set when you installed the Arduino IDE, where Arduino sketches are located.
 For Macs, this would be `/Users/$(AppleID)/Documents/Arduino/`.
-For Windows, this would be `C:\Program Files (x86)\Arduino\libraries\`.
+For Windows, this would be `C:\Program Files (x86)\Arduino\`.

 ### Configure VSCode Settings